robbiemallett/inverter/README.md

 SMRT is a microwave transfer model that takes in geophysical parameters and can output backscatter values.

 The goal of this code is to 'invert' this modelling flow.
-That is to say, we want a machine that takes in backscatter signatures and returns geophysical parameters.
+We want a machine that takes in backscatter signatures and returns geophysical parameters.

-It is also highly desirable to link time-evolution in the backscatter signature of snow to time-evolution in its geophysical parameters (via the inverse model).
+It is also highly desirable to link time-evolution in the backscatter signature to time-evolution in the snow's geophysical parameters (via the inverse model).

 ## Forward-SMRT Setup